sid-3110/Python-soc-tools-/README.md

-Will update this file after the rcompletion of this project
+Will update this file after the completion of this project